Lovers (1991 film): Plot

 When Paco and Trini come back to Madrid, he is willing to continue his twin relationship, but Luisa - who knows of Trini's existence - is wildly jealous of her rival.
 Things become more complicated for Paco by Luisa's shady business dealings with Minuta and Gordo, members of a gang of swindlers to whom she owes money.
 They have threatened her life, and Paco, attempting to aid his lover, suggests that he get the money by swindling Trini of her savings.
 Luisa would prefer that they simply kill Trini, but proposes that Paco should marry Trini, then steal her savings and run away with Luisa.
 Paco uneasily agrees.

-The plan is for Paco to propose marriage to Trini and bring her to the provincial city of Aranda del Duero, where they have planned to purchase a bar.
+The plan is for Paco to propose marriage to Trini and bring her to the provincial city of Aranda de Duero, where they have planned to purchase a bar.
 Under that pretense, Paco and Trini leave Madrid.
 Luisa follows them, unsure of Paco's resolve.
 While Trini is asleep, Paco steals the money from her handbag.
 He offers it to Luisa, but pulls out of their plan to flee together.
 Very upset, Luisa tells him he has botched the plan, and when he tells her to wait and, 'Things will be okay,' she excitedly utters, 'Kill her!', and walks away, tossing the money at her feet – it is Paco she wants.
 Paco retrieves the money, and, driven by guilt, he returns to Trini to explain the situation.
 After the disappearance of the money, Trini realises the fraud and understands that her love for Paco is doomed.

 When Paco comes back to the hotel room and confesses the plan, Trini locks herself in the bathroom and attempts to commit suicide using Paco's razor.
 She is thwarted by Paco breaking the window and snatching the razor from her.
 Later, as the two sit in the rain on a bench in front of the cathedral of the town, Trini refuses to forgive Paco, and tells him she prefers death to abandonment.
 Thwarted in her attempt to cut her own wrist with Paco's razor, she begs him to kill her since that is what he really wants.
 He does so, then rushes to the train station to prevent Luisa from leaving.
 Placing his bloody hands on her compartment window, signalling to Luisa that the mission has been accomplished, she gets off the moving train.
 The couple embraces passionately on the platform, as the train pulls out.
 A title informs viewers that the police captured the pair, three days later.